 The monastery of Saint George Gorgolainis is located at an altitude of 480m, next to the village Asites, 24km south of Heraklion.
-It is built at a lush green area with huge platan, cypress and oak trees.
+It is built in a lush green area with huge platan, cypress, and oak trees.
 Indeed, one platan and one cypress tree inside the complex have been declared as protected natural monuments by law.

 - 13th century: Monk Sylvestros founds the monastery of Saint George Gorgolainis.

 - 1627: The current temple construction is complete.

 - 1822: A battle takes place in the area, with 5000 Cretans and 22000 Turks.
 The monastery suffers great damages.